Calculator

 Childcare vouchers

 You must tell your employer within 90 days of applying for Tax-Free Childcare to stop your childcare vouchers or directly contracted childcare.
-They’ll then stop giving you new vouchers or directly contracted childcare.

 Universal Credit